essdot/js-lessons/doc/variables.md

 If you declare a variable without initializing its value, the value of the variable will be `undefined`.

-If you assign to a variable without declaring it with `let` first, Javascript will do a terrible thing: It will assume you're creating a new *global* variable.
+If you assign to a variable without declaring it with `let` first, JavaScript will do a terrible thing: It will assume you're creating a new *global* variable.
 That is why you must always use the `let` keyword.

 ```
 // DON'T EVER DO THIS!